Are you a millennial?

 In your 20s, you’re likely to have a vague set of goals.
 Very people have a clearly defined path of what they want to do in life and come up with strategies to achieve that objective.

 I remember not many months have passed since I realized what I want to pursue.
-Well, it is not like I was still clinging onto that high school BS.
-Where, when we were asked to write what we want to become in future, everyone wrote doctor, engineer, pilot, and shit.
+Well, it is not like I was still clinging onto that high school BS where all we wanted is to be doctors, engineers, pilots, and other fancy titles.
 I was past that, I had a couple of things in mind, only that I had not chosen a struggle.

 I don’t expect you to be extremely confused in your 20s or even in the 30s.
 One thing I know though is that if you ask most of these millennials what they want to be.
 The most definite answer you will get is, “I want to be rich, and happy with a loving family.”
 Just that, nothing planned or strategic.